 Riparian cottonwood (Populus spp.) and willow (Salix spp.) forests are an important ecosystem in the Southwestern United States, providing fish and wildlife habitat, biodiversity, and watershed protection (Hultine et al. 2010).
-Native riparian habitat is used by a wide range of species and supports a greater diversity of vertebrate species than adjacent upland areas (Sprenger 1999).
-Along the Middle Rio Grande in central New Mexico, the endangered southwestern willow flycatcher (Empidonax traillii extimus; SWFL) and the threatened yellow-billed cuckoo (Coccyzus americanus; YBCU) are species of particular concern that are dependent on riparian habitat.
+Native riparian habitat is used by a wide range of species and in the southwest about 60 percent of all vertebrates species and 70 percent of all threatened and endangered species are riparian obligates (Poff et al. 2012).
+Along the Middle Rio Grande in central New Mexico, the endangered southwestern willow flycatcher (Empidonax traillii extimus; SWFL) and the threatened western yellow-billed cuckoo (Coccyzus americanus; YBCU) are species of particular concern that are dependent on riparian habitat.
 The destruction of riparian habitats has caused severe declines in these populations, which exist only in fragmented and scattered locations throughout their historic range (USFWS 1997, USFWS 2013).

-Native riparian communities, although once abundant, are declining and now comprise <1 percent of the land area in the southwest (Sprenger 1999).
+Native riparian communities, although once abundant, are declining and now comprise <2 percent of the land area in the west (Sprenger 1999, Poff et al. 2012).
 Declines and degradation of native riparian habitat have been associated with a number of activities that have resulted in hydrologic changes.
 In the Middle Rio Grande, reservoir construction, regulation of surface flow, groundwater pumping, and water diversions have interfered with hydrological processes such as overbank flooding, floodplain scouring, and sediment deposition within floodplains (Sprenger 1999).
-These flood control structures and flow management regimes have prevented natural flooding necessary for cottonwood and willow regeneration (Dreesen et al. 2002) and have also led to sections of the bosque being less hydrologically connected to the river than they were in the past, lowering the water table (Cartron et al. 2008).
+These flood control structures and flow management regimes have prevented natural flooding necessary for cottonwood and willow regeneration (Dreesen et al. 2002) and have also led to sections of the riparian forest ("bosque") being less hydrologically connected to the river than they were in the past, lowering the water table (Cartron et al. 2008).
 The reproductive biology of cottonwood and willow is strongly tied to fluvial processes (Stromberg 1993).
 In desert riparian areas, seedling establishment is dependent on late winter and early spring flood flows to deposit moist alluvium on sediment bars during the short period in early spring when native seeds are dispersed (Sprenger 1999, Muldavin et al. 2015).
 Seeds, which are only viable for several weeks, are reliant upon slowly receding flood flows and water tables so seedling roots can stay in contact with adequate soil moisture.
 Mature plants often become isolated on high floodplains some distance from the active channel, but continue to remain hydrologically dependent on a shallow riparian water table (Stromberg 1993).
 Mature tree growth and maintenance depends on groundwater remaining above a depth of about 10 feet (ft) in the bosque (Cartron et al. 2008).
-For the establishment and development of younger age classes (those typically occupied by SWFLs) the groundwater levels must remain much higher - perhaps less than 5 ft based on data collected in association with the Bosque del Apache and Elephant Butte Sediment Plug Studies (Siegle et al. 2015a, Siegle et al. 2015b).
+For the establishment and development of younger age classes (those typically occupied by SWFLs) the groundwater levels must remain much higher - perhaps less than 5 ft based on data collected in association with the Bosque del Apache and Elephant Butte Sediment Plug Studies conducted on the Middle Rio Grande (Siegle et al. 2015a, Siegle et al. 2015b).